ganbarodigital/ts-lib-servicemanager/README.md

 ---------------------|-------------|-------------------------
-`aliasFor()`         | create an alias for an existing service | NO `existingInstance()` | always returns the same instance of a given service | NO
+`aliasFor()`         | create an alias for an existing service | NO `existingInstance()` | always returns the same instance of a given service | NO `sharedInstance()`   | builds a service using your factory, then returns the same instance of the service every time | YES

 ### aliasFor()